nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 too promising to ignore.
 So you should try it.
 Preferably by using a fast innovation project with minimal cost and no strings attached.
 If only try it to see if is has real some real opportunities for your use case.
-But be aware from the start that machine learning doesn't give perfect answers or a perfect solution.
+But be aware that machine learning doesn't give perfect answers or a perfect solution.
 Risk will always exist,so you should get a feeling on the likelihood of a risk occurring.